7

 • 1

 $\begingroup$ Your first set of rate laws looks correct to me.
 The only difference in the second set is the third line, the rate of I_2?
 If the first I_2 rate law is true, then why would you think the second I_2 rate law could be correct?
-I can't see where you're getting it. $\endgroup$ Dec 16, 2016 at 3:03
+I can't see where you're getting it. $\endgroup$ Commented Dec 16, 2016 at 3:03

 2 Answers 2